Reputation is Everything

 Great people intuitively know what needs to be done.
 You are expected to seek out your work and take the initiative to define the goals you can accomplish for the company.
 While we understand there is a certain amount of guidance at the beginning of every journey, we will not hold your hand every step of the way.
 You should approach each new initiative with the expectation of hitting the ground running on your own after our first meeting.

-When you’re at work, there may be moments of downtime, such as waiting for a shot to be set up on set, or for a client to arrive to a meeting.
-If you experience this, ask what you can do to help, or ask to learn how to do something new.
-Use these moments to better prepare yourself for what’s to come.
-Offer to help a crew member, or research your client and their industry to see what’s happening in their world.
+When you’re at work, there may be moments of downtime, like waiting for a client to arrive to a meeting.
+If you experience this, spend the down time preparing yourself to execute more effectively and use these moments to better prepare yourself for what’s to come.
+Offer to help a team member, or research your client and their industry to see what’s happening in their world.
 Capitalizing on your spare time is an opportunity to position yourself for success.

 At Iternal, everyone takes ownership for their work, whether it’s a huge success or a massive disaster.
 Not every project will be executed perfectly and problems are always expected, but that doesn’t mean that you shouldn’t constantly work toward getting it right the first time around.
 If there are mistakes, accept responsibility, learn and move on.
-If you led a team and and it fails, it is solely your responsibility.
+If you lead a team and it fails, it is solely your responsibility.
 There’s no reason to worry as long as you tried your absolute best and utilized all of the resources at your disposal.
+Work with the team to understand what went wrong and collectively make sure that mistake is not repeated.

 Iternal enables healthy communication, which is why we must consider ourselves to be healthy communicators.
 If you come across any type of problem, address it with those involved immediately in a direct and respectful manner.
-This applies to all problems, including but not limited to: work mistakes, interactions in the workplace, personal matters that affect work, etc. Never let problems fester.
+This applies to all problems, including but not limited to: work mistakes, interactions in the workplace, personal matters that affect work, etc. Never let problems fester as more time does not fix the problem but generally makes it worse.
 Get it out quickly so that the healing and growth process can begin.

 Iternal operates in a fast-paced work environment to maintain efficiency and assure that we meet our clients’ needs.
 Missing deadlines is not only counterproductive to our projects’ successes, but also our entire Team’s work.
 Deadlines are created collaboratively.
 Team members are expected to work toward deadlines as quickly as possible without sacrificing quality.